Maciejaszek1/odin-recipes/README.md

 # odin-recipes
-First exercise in odin project
+First exercise in odin project, which is to make a website with recipes.